Taste (TV series)

 Taste was a cookery television programme which first aired in the United Kingdom on Sky One in 2005.
-The show had sixty-five (65) 1 hour-long episodes (45 minutes without adverts) since October 2005, and was presented by Beverley Turner, together with accompanying guest chefs.
+The show has had sixty-five (65) 1 hour-long episodes (45 minutes without adverts) since October 2005, and was presented by Beverley Turner, together with accompanying guest chefs.
 It was subsequently repeated on Sky Two.

 In the early hours of weekday mornings it was repeated on Sky Three, all recipes on the show could be found on the show's website.

 Chefs appearing on the show included Jean-Christophe Novelli, Marcus Wareing, Richard Phillips, Ed Baines, Paul Bloxham, Gino D'Acampo, Merrilees Parker, and Ching-He Huang.